 Should Epoxy or Super Glue be Used for Broken Ceramic or Sculpture Repair?
 How do I choose?

-There's a common misconception about the interchangeability of super glues and epoxy adhesives when used with repairing pottery, ceramic, china, figurines and sculptures.
-While both are powerful bonding agents, they serve different purposes and have distinct properties that make them suitable for various applications.
-Choosing the right adhesive is crucial for achieving a successful and long-lasting repair
+There is a common misconception about the interchangeability of super glues and epoxy adhesives for repairing pottery, ceramic, china, figurines, and sculptures.
+While both are strong, they serve different purposes and have distinct properties suited for various repairs.
+Choosing the right adhesive is essential for a successful and lasting repair.

-1) What are the attributes of these glues?
+1) What are the characteristics of these adhesives?

-3) What else do you need to know about these adhesives for repairing broken pottery, ceramic, stone or china?
+4) What additional information do you need about these adhesives for effective repairs?

 Let's break down the differences between super glue and epoxy adhesives: